Transport to School

 What should parents and carers do in the event of problems?

-Contact numbers for the bus companies and also LCC School Transport Helpdesk can be found on our website and are listed below.
+Contact numbers for the bus companies and also LCC School Transport Helpdesk are listed above.
 You may wish to add these to the contacts to your address book on your mobile phone.

-1. Circulate round Tetford in an anticlockwise direction (passing school on your left) - please do not turn round in the junction opposite church or reverse
+- Circulate round Tetford in an anticlockwise direction (passing school on your left) - please do not turn round in the junction opposite church or reverse.

-2. Observe the voluntary 20mph limit along East Road and North Road
+- Observe the voluntary 20mph limit along East Road and North Road.

-3. Do not drop the children off before 8.50am as there is no supervision for them (school begins at 9.00am but children are able to enter the building from 8.50am - if you arrive a few minutes early please park in the drop off zone but don't open the doors until the appointed time)
+- Do not drop the children off before 8.45am as there is no supervision for them (school begins at 9.00am but children are able to gather on the playground from 8.45am, where they will be supervised by a member of staff.
+The bell will ring at 8.50am for the start of the school day, when children line up and are greeted by their teachers.
+If you arrive a few minutes early please park in the drop off zone but don't open the doors until the appointed time (and you see that the side gate is open).

-3. Drop off and collect by the school gate staying far enough back to allow traffic to pass along North Road - do not come into the school car park
+- Drop off and collect by the school gate staying far enough back to allow traffic to pass along North Road - do not come into the school car park.

-4. There are three buses - please park them as close as possible to each other to ensure that the third bus is not blocking East Road
+- There are three buses - please park them as close as possible to each other to ensure that the third bus is not blocking East Road.

-5. At the end of the day there will be a member of the teaching staff who will come onto the bus to ensure that children are settled, in their allocated seat and have their seat belt fastened
+- At the end of the day there will be a member of the teaching staff who will come onto the bus to ensure that children are settled, in their allocated seat and have their seat belt fastened.

-6. Buses should depart in the order they are parked - please do not pass a parked bus
+- Buses should depart in the order they are parked - please do not pass a parked bus.

-7. Keep a written record of any issues that arise on the bus and share this with the member of staff who monitors your bus - this allows us to be proactive in managing the journey to and from school
+- Keep a written record of any issues that arise on the bus and share this with the member of staff who monitors your bus - this allows us to be proactive in managing the journey to and from school.

-8. Our children are wonderful - please be liberal in your praise as this will encourage them to continue in the vein
+- Our children are wonderful - please be liberal in your praise as this will encourage them to continue in the same vein.

 We would like to thank all of our drivers for supporting us and for their contribution to making our school the wonderful place that it is!